-Generally speaking, the Swiss law applicable to the transfer of undertakings is quite similar to the provisions laid out in the European Union Council Directive 2001/23 of 12 March 2001.
-Pursuant to Article 333 of the Code of Obligations, the employment relationship is transferred from the employer to a third party, if the employer transfers the enterprise or a part thereof to such third party and if this transfer does not take place within a restructuring scenario.
-Article 333 of the Code of Obligations is also applicable if a single business unit of the enterprise is transferred.
+Generally speaking, the Swiss law applicable to the transfer of undertakings is quite similar to the provisions laid out in the EU Council Directive 2001/23 of 12 March 2001.
+Pursuant to Article 333 of the CO, the employment relationship is transferred from the employer to a third party if the employer transfers the enterprise or a part thereof to the third party and if this transfer does not take place within a restructuring scenario.
+Article 333 is also applicable if a single business unit of the enterprise is transferred.
 However, it is required that the business unit maintains its structure and organisation after the transfer, although it is not required that any assets are transferred together with the employment relationship.
 Article 333 may also apply in the case of an outsourcing or re-sourcing.
 It depends on how the outsourcing or re-sourcing is structured, namely, the services that are outsourced or re-sourced, the assets transferred and the organisation of the provision of the services before and after the outsourcing or re-sourcing.

 If the business transfer takes place within certain restructuring scenarios, the automatic transfer of employees dedicated to the transferred business does not take place.
 Only the employees chosen by the buyer will transfer.
 Also, the purchaser is – within certain restructuring scenarios – not jointly and severally liable with the seller for pre-transaction claims of the employees.

 If a collective employment contract applies to any employment relationship transferred, the new employer would need to comply with it for one year unless the collective employment contract expires earlier or is terminated by notice.